 Proposal 3 - Advisory Vote on Executive Compensation: Our Board of Directors is seeking a non-binding advisory vote regarding the compensation of our named executive officers, as described in the Compensation, Discussion and Analysis, executive compensation tables and accompanying narrative disclosures contained in this proxy statement.
 Under the Company's Bylaws, in order to be approved, this proposal requires an affirmative vote of a majority of the votes cast affirmatively or negatively.
 This means that the votes that stockholders cast "for" this proposal must exceed the votes that stockholders cast "against" this proposal at the meeting, with abstentions not counting as votes "for" or "against."
-If you do not instruct your broker how to vote with respect to this item, your broker may not vote with respect to the advisory vote on executive compensation.
+If you do not instruct your broker how to vote with respect to the advisory vote on executive compensation.
 Abstentions and broker non-votes will not be taken into account in determining the outcome of the advisory vote on executive compensation.
 This vote is advisory and non-binding in nature, but our Compensation Committee will take into account the outcome of the vote when considering future executive compensation arrangements.

-Following the annual meeting, we will file a Form 8-K with the Securities and Exchange Commission disclosing the results of voting on each proposal as required by applicable rules.
+Following the annual meeting, we will file a Form 8-K with the SEC disclosing the results of voting on each proposal as required by applicable rules.